 Phoenix is a student at Flaxmill Primary School in South Australia.
 He was introduced to Makers Empire, 3D design and 3D printing last year by his Year 6 teacher, Bill Mansell, and the school’s STEM Coordinator, Ms Weir.
-This introduction sparked Phoenix’s passion, leading him to purchase his own 3D printer and establish a small business with the guidance of a business consultant Found Here.
-Now, he creates custom 3D prints for fellow students and teachers at his school.
+This kick-started a journey into 3D printing that has seen Phoenix purchase his own 3D printer and start a small business making custom 3D prints for his students and teachers at his school.
+We spoke with Phoenix and his mum, Danielle, about his 3D printing journey.

 Phoenix explains, “I didn’t really know much about 3D printing until I saw the 3D printer for the first time.
 This is where I became fascinated with it.
 I first designed a bag tag and I was really happy with it.
 So then I went on and designed a space shuttle with my grandpa… It was great fun… I really liked (3D design and printing).”